Bovingdon: Bovingdon airfield

-The Village
+Halfpenny Green Airfield in Shropshire was renamed from Bobbington, the name of the local village, during World War II after a B-17 tried to land there when the crew became lost.

+Community

 The village is sometimes confused with Bovington Camp in Dorset.
-Halfpenny Green Airfield in Shropshire was renamed from Bobbington, the name of the local village, during World War II after a B-17 tried to land there when the crew became lost.

-Bovingdon Parish Council office is held in the Memorial Hall.
-There is a strong community spirit in the village, with fundraising events helping both local charities and nation organisations regularly held throughout the year.
+Bovingdon Parish Council meets in the Memorial Hall.
+Local charities and nation organisations fundraise in the village throughout the year.

-Bovingdon has a lively high street with school access, library and Memorial Hall, alongside predominantly local independent businesses including Bovingdon News, Bovingdon Dry Cleaners, two estate agents, Wilson's of Bovingdon and Pendley Estates, Bovingdon Kebab, New Wine Rack off-licence, Bovingdon Village Store, W Jarman & Sons hardware store, Ameyzoo exotic pet shop, K's Cafe, two pubs, The Halfway House and The Bell, two butchers, Fyfe's and Meat Hook florist Lily's of Bovingdon, funeral home White Rose Independent Funeral Directors.
-There is also a Tesco.
+Bovingdon high street provides school access, a library and Memorial Hall, a Tesco store, and predominantly local independent businesses including a newsagent, dry cleaner, two estate agents, a kebab shop, an off-licence, hardware store, cafe, two pubs, two butchers, a florist, and a funeral home.

+Transport

+Carousel Buses, a subsidiary of Go-Ahead Group, operates an hourly bus service through the village between Hemel Hempstead and High Wycombe.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).